ampproject/amphtml/contributing/getting-started-e2e.md

 This end-to-end guide provided enough details to get a basic understanding of a typical workflow for contributing code to the AMP open source project.
 If you find yourself wanting to know more there are a lot of resources available.
 Here are a few:

-- The ["Creating your first AMP Component" codelab](https://codelabs.developers.google.com/codelabs/creating-your-first-amp-component/index.html) provides step-by-step instructions for a common type of code contribution to AMP.
-Even if your project involves modifying an existing AMP component this codelab will give you an overview of how AMP components work.
+- The ["Building an AMP Extension" guide](https://github.com/ampproject/amphtml/blob/master/contributing/building-an-amp-extension.md) provides step-by-step instructions for a common type of code contribution to AMP.
+Even if your project involves modifying an existing AMP component, this guide will give you an overview of how AMP components work.
 - GitHub has a lot of helpful introductory material, including:
   - a [Hello World tutorial](https://guides.github.com/activities/hello-world/) that's a bit less in depth than this guide, but it covers things like creating a new repository and merging in code after a pull request
   - the [Git cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) from GitHub provides a quick reference to some common commands, including many we didn't cover in this guide (such as [diff](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/diffs) and [log](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History))